quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

-- just as in our previous blog, our "elementary math" training problem calls for first embedding the passed in tokens into more spacious "hidden dimensions"
+- just as in our previous blog, our "elementary math" training problem calls for first embedding the passed in tokens into more spacious hidden dimensions
 - our already defined `Embed` class only needs to be adjusted to work with ragged arguments
-- specifically, after reassembling our `RaggedTensor` inputs from its passed-in components, we simply apply our trusty `embedding_lookup` to all the "flattened" or "bunched-up" tokens
+- specifically, after reassembling our `RaggedTensor` inputs from its passed-in components, we simply apply our trusty `embedding_lookup` to all the flattened or "bunched-up" tokens

 - .